Ivan-Caballos/Ivan-Caballos.github.io/index.md

 ## What I bring

-- Hands-on hardware validation and structured debugging
+- Hands-on hardware validation, structured debugging, and measurement-led problem solving
-- Analog circuit analysis with measurement-led decision making
+- Analog circuit verification with attention to operating limits, instrumentation effects, and thermal behaviour
-- Embedded system integration across sensors, displays and communications
+- Embedded system integration across sensors, displays, communications, and power-aware design
-- Clear documentation and an industrial mindset shaped by real test environments
+- Clear documentation and an industrial mindset shaped by real production and test environments

 ---